End-of-Life Care Course:

 Why does the environment need to be ‘virtuous’ as well as ‘peaceful’?
 A simple example of this virtuous attitude is feeling grateful for others’ help rather than worried about leaving your most precious things behind.

-In short, the Pure Land Centre puts into practice some of the aspirations in the May 2017 Joint Position Statement of Palliative Care Australia and Meaningful Ageing Australia.
+In short, the Pure Land puts into practice some of the aspirations in the May 2017 Joint Position Statement of Palliative Care Australia and Meaningful Ageing Australia.
 It provides homely accommodation and a conducive atmosphere for those who wish to focus on the emotional and spiritual aspects in their last weeks.

 Most recent News